PhotoPaul/TopIt/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the extension.

+## 🛠️ Support

+If you find a bug, have a feature request, or need help, please [open an issue](https://github.com/PhotoPaul/TopIt/issues) on GitHub.

 ## Disclaimer